yokurang/ocaml-chat/README.md

 opam switch create . --deps-only
 ```

-Then, install the dependencies via opam:
+Then, you can install the necessary dependencies using opam:

 ```bash
 opam install core async sexplib ppx_jane